calebmsword/kivy/README.md

     special_parent.bind(pos=update_b_pos)
 ```

-A more practical example will be shown later.

 What if we want to assign positions directly in kvlang?
 To start, it will be helpful to create the following utility function:

 ```python